matrix-org/matrix-spec-proposals/proposals/2416-login-token.md

 A `m.login.password` auth provider could be used to log in as someone as a special user.
 This, however, feels rather hacky and not the intended purpose of `m.login.password`.

-Synapses `m.login.jwt` could be introduced properly in the spec, however, as it seems to be identical to `m.login.token` it makes sense to merge it into `m.login.token`.
+Synapses `org.matrix.login.jwt` could be introduced properly in the spec as `m.login.jwt`, however, as it seems to be identical to `m.login.token` it makes sense to merge it into `m.login.token`.
+(Note: Only got a very weak opinion on this, can also see arguments for the two being separate and would gladly adapt the MSC, if wanted)

 ## Security considerations
-Posession of the secret allows you to be logged in as anyone on that homeserver.
+Possession of the secret allows you to be logged in as anyone on that homeserver.
 As such, this secret has to be kept securely.